filleepa/filleepa/README.md

 - 👋 Hi, I’m @filleepa
-- 👀 I’m interested in data analysis and data science!
+- 👀 I’m interested in data analysis and data science, as well as some UX/UI.
 - 🌱 I’m currently focusing on Python, but I want to branch out to Javascript (+HTML and CSS) once I'm more comfortable with Python.

 <!---